 Or maybe breakfast burritos?
 You can make them in the pan.

-HOMEMADE CASSAVA TORTILLAS.
 Not living in the US and not having access to Siete cassava or almond tortillas, or any other plant paradox approved brand?
-I got you covered, with the best and easiest cassava tortilla you can make at home.
+I got you covered, with the best and easiest cassava flour tortillas you can make at home.
 You can make any of the above using these soft tortillas, and make them in different sizes so you can use them for tacos, burrito wraps, tortilla wraps, or as a flatbread.

 Check out the latest tortilla wrap trend and one of the most satisfying lectin-free breakfasts I’ve ever had.